isabella232/experience-manager-assets-essentials.en/help/introduction.md

 ![Banner image for beta docs](assets/do-not-localize/banner-image-beta-docs.png)

 Adobe offers a robust Digital Asset Management (DAM) solution for you to get the most out of your digital assets.
-As a part of Adobe Experience Manager product line, Adobe is offering a new SaaS solution to store, manage, and discover digital assets, that also integrates natively with other Adobe solutions.
+As a part of Adobe Experience Manager product line, Adobe is offering a new SaaS solution to store, manage, and discover digital assets, that also integrate natively with other Adobe solutions.

-[!DNL Experience Manager Assets Essentials] is a new, lightweight edition of [!DNL Adobe Experience Manager Assets]. [!DNL Assets Essentials] provide unified asset management and collaboration with a simplified and a consistent, easy-to-use user interface.
-This enables more creative and marketing teams to store, discover, and distribute digital assets.
+[!DNL Experience Manager Assets Essentials] is a new, lightweight edition of [!DNL Adobe Experience Manager Assets]. [!DNL Assets Essentials] provide unified asset management and collaboration with a simplified and a consistent user interface.
+The ease-of-use enables more creative and marketing teams to store, discover, and distribute digital assets.

 [!DNL Assets Essentials] was launched at Adobe Summit.
 Read more about the announcement in this [blog post introducing [!DNL Assets Essentials]](https://blog.adobe.com/en/publish/2021/04/27/introducing-adobe-experience-manager-assets-essentials-to-simplify-collaboration-across-teams.html).